softwaresocialist/linux-ryzen-undervolt-ui/README.md

 ## What is it?

-Linux Undervolt Tool for Ryzen CPUs using the ryzen_smu kernel driver.
+Linux Undervolt Tool for Ryzen CPUs using the Ryzen SMU kernel driver.
 Allows reading and setting voltage offsets per core.

 ## DISCLAIMER

 WARNING: This tool writes to the SMU (System Management Unit) of your Ryzen CPU.
 Incorrect offsets may cause system instability or damage.
 Use at your own risk.
+Only processors that are supported by the Ryzen SMU driver are supported.
+I only test this on my 5700x3d.

 ## Prerequisites